joowani/binarytree/README.md

 #    / \
 #   4   5

-# First representation is was already shown above.
+# First representation is already shown above.
 # All "null" nodes in each level are present.
 print(root.values)
 # [1, 2, None, 3, None, None, None, 4, 5]